chvonrohr/k8s-cicd/solution/README.md

 docker push eu.gcr.io/letsboot/kubernetes-course/frontend

 # run everything on kubernetes

+# create namespace for kubernetes
+# note: only the images are used from docker, everything else is separate
+kubectl create namespace letsboot

 # hint: the rabbbitmq and mariadb setups we use on kubernetes are NOT the
 # same as on docker, as we want clustering and management of statefull
 # sets which we don't have in docker